 - Spread evenly in the baking pan and let the mixture rest for 15 minutes before putting in the oven.
 This gives time for the GF starches to absorb the liquids, softens the cakes texture, and helps set the structure to prevent sinking.

-- Bake for 25-27 minutes, or until the middle is fully set and a toothpick inserted in the middle comes out clean.
+- Bake for 25-27 minutes (5 minutes less if using metal pan), or until the middle is fully set and a toothpick inserted in the middle comes out clean.
 It's best to slightly overbake GF cakes 1-2 minutes to make sure all the liquids have been absorbed so the cake doesn't deflate.
 Cool completely on a wire rack before topping with coconut cream.

 - For the topping, in a large bowl whisk together the remaining cold canned coconut milk, pudding mix, and coconut extract.
 The mixture will be very stiff.
 Set aside.3.4 ounce box vanilla instant pudding mix , 1 teaspoon coconut extract

-- In a separate mixing bowl use a hand mixer or stand mixer with whisk attachment to beat the cold heavy cream until soft peaks form.
-Fold the beaten whipped cream into pudding mix until no streaks remain.1 cup heavy cream
+- In a separate mixing bowl use a hand mixer or stand mixer with whisk attachment to beat the cold heavy cream until stiff peaks form.
+Add the pudding mixture to the bowl and beat again until well combined.1 cup heavy cream

 - Spread the coconut cream topping over the cooled cake using an offset spatula.
 Sprinkle with additional shredded coconut, if desired.
 Serve immediately or refrigerate until ready to serve.¼ cup sweetened flaked coconut